 “He’d glide cross the floor with the girl he adored and the band played on…”

-I suppose this was taught to him by his father, my grandfather, one Patrick Lilly.
-There are so very many stories about the man—stout, of Irish descent, twice-married, died on the dance floor— that one doesn’t know what to believe.
-Is there a connection between the two dance songs and the death on the dance floor?
+I suppose this was taught to him by his father, my grandfather, one Joseph Francis Lilly.
+There are so very many stories about the man—stout, of Irish descent, twice-married— that one doesn’t know what to believe.
+My mother has this one thing to say about her ex-father-in-law: “He was such a liar.”

 “His brain was so loaded, it nearly exploded, the poor girl would shake with alarm!”